 Courses Recently Taught

-Today people increasingly live in highly industrialized and urban civilizations.
+Today, people increasingly live in highly industrialized and urban civilizations.
 But how long have humans had "civilization?"
 What is "civilization" and how can it be recognized?
-This course will address these questions through looking at the basic elements of archaeology and its place in anthropology.
-Topics we will cover include the history of archaeology, fundamental aspects of fieldwork and analysis and the prehistoric record from the first humans to the origins of civilization.
+This course addresses these questions through looking at the basic elements of archaeology and its place in anthropology.
+Topics covered include the history of archaeology, fundamental aspects of fieldwork and analysis, and the prehistoric record from the first humans to the origins of civilization.
 This foundation course is required for upper-level work in archaeology courses.
+No prerequisite.
 Offered every semester.

-Latin American people are a driving force of the US economy and they are projected to become one of the largest populations in the country (50 million by 2050).
-Moreover, the tag “Latino,” majorly used in the US to designate individuals that trace their ancestry to countries colonized Spanish speaking countries, does a disservice to the rich history, culture and diversity within these populations.
+Latin American people are a driving force of the U.S. economy, and they are projected to become one of the largest populations in the country (50 million by 2050).
+Moreover, the tag “Latino,” widely used in the U.S. to designate individuals who trace their ancestry to countries colonized by Spanish-speaking countries, does a disservice to the rich history, culture and diversity within these populations.
 Anthropology, the study of culture and humanity, focuses on a variety of different directions to encompass the diversity of humanity.
 Anthropologists make the familiar strange and the strange familiar by comparing human behavior cross-culturally, questioning common notions that people think are “natural” (e.g., two genders, the concept of a nuclear family, superior or inferior races, proper table manners, etc.) but are in fact socially constructed.
-In this course, we will read, review, and discuss, through the lens of anthropology, the origins, transformations and diversity of Latin American culture.
-The course will discuss the Latin culture’s cultural roots, from its prehispanic past, its colonial transformation, to its current diverse contemporary peoples.
-The course will, however, only represent a small sample of this extremely diverse field, since no single-semester course can give comprehensive coverage of all the different types of studies pursued by anthropologists.
-Overall, this course will help you develop an understanding of the complexity of Latin American culture, develop cultural awareness and curiosity concerning its diversity, as well as challenge ideologies of ethnocentrism, heterosexism, racism, and sexism.
-This counts toward the upper-level elective for the major or one of the two core courses that students are required to complete the Latinx concentration.
+In this course, we read, review and discuss, through the lens of anthropology, the origins, transformations and diversity of Latin American culture.
+The course discusses the Latin culture’s cultural roots, from its pre-Hispanic past, and colonial transformation to its current diverse contemporary peoples.
+The course, however, represents only a small sample of this extremely diverse field, since no single-semester course can give comprehensive coverage of all the different types of studies pursued by anthropologists.
+Overall, this course helps develop an understanding of the complexity of Latin American culture, develops cultural awareness and curiosity concerning its diversity, and challenges ideologies of ethnocentrism, heterosexism, racism and sexism.
+This counts toward the upper-level elective for the major or one of the two core courses for the Latinx Concentration.
 No prerequisite.
 Offered every year.